Proksima/git-tutorial/examples/prototyping.md

 This application is actually often use as the "selling point" of git.
-Other just consider it one of the most common workflow (assuming we leave out the "I don't really understand what I am doing so I am just commiting linearly" workflow"): branching and merging!
+Other just consider it one of the most common workflow (assuming we leave out the "I don't really understand what I am doing so I am just commiting linearly" workflow): branching and merging!

 The idea in a nutshell is: